linode/docs/docs/platform/stackscripts/stackscripts-create-new-shortguide/index.md

 {{< /file >}}
     {{</ disclosure-note >}}

-1. Click **Save** when you are done.
-You can always edit your script later if needed.
-You will be brought back to the **StackScripts** page, where your new StackScript will be visible and ready to use with a new Linode deployment.
+1. Click **Save** when you are done (and you can always edit your script later if needed).
+You are brought back to the **StackScripts** page, where your new StackScript is visible and ready to use with a new Linode deployment.

     {{< note >}}
 To deploy a new Linode with your StackScript, follow the steps in the [Deploying a New Linode Using a StackScript](/docs/platform/stackscripts/how-to-deploy-a-new-linode-using-a-stackscript/#deploy-a-linode-from-an-account-stackscript) guide.